 1. Assess your hiring needs

-Begin by determining if it’s the right time to hire a new team member.
-If your organization is growing or has a recent vacancy, a new hire likely justifies the cost of recruitment and employment.
+Begin by determining if it's the right time to hire a new team member.
+If your organization is growing or has a recent vacancy, a new hire likely justifies the cost of recruitment and employment, especially in a competitive market where, in a single month in 2018, there were 6.6 million jobs remaining unfilled nationwide.
 However, creative restructuring, internal promotions, or hiring independent contractors can preserve financial and administrative resources for other business needs.

 2. Create a recruitment plan